There’s a special category of problems that only show up when everything looks like it should just work.

 The trick is recognizing when to bend the environment and when to insert a small, well-defined boundary that does the translation for you.
 In this case, a tiny rsync daemon turned out to be the missing piece.

-And once it’s in place, everything just works.
+And once it’s in place, everything just works the way I want it to.